stiles/police-end-of-watch/README.md

-# End of Watch: Peace officers killed in the line of duty
+# End of Watch
-Tracking cases of American police officers killed in the line of duty.
+Tracking cases of American peace officers killed in the line of duty

 ## Outputs